 Before you start you need to work out what pace you intend to run to successfully cross the finish line.
 Dr Dan Gordon discusses the importance of pacing for Race Day.

-If you're still wondering what to eat before, during and after the race Dr Justin Roberts gives his advice on race day nutrition.
+If you're still wondering what to eat before, during and after the race Prof Justin Roberts gives his advice on race day nutrition.

 A half marathon is not only a test of your endurance and stamina but also your focus and determination to finish the race.
 Here Dr Claire Rossato talks about the psychology of race day.